 ;; contracts from now on should help to distinguish

-;; points/vectors (numlist?) from scalars (number?)
+;; points/vectors (numvector?) from scalars (number?)

 ;; those are more strict contracts for two- and three-dimensional vectors

-(define vector2/c (list/c number? number?))
+(define vector2/c (vector/c number? number?))

-(define vector3/c (list/c number? number? number?))
+(define vector3/c (vector/c number? number? number?))

 ;; To add the vectors we add the corresponding components from each vector